Skip to main content

 Net pay scheme

 Some other pension providers use a different approach to tax relief, known as net pay arrangements.
-With a net pay pension scheme, any contributions you make will be automatically taken from your pay packet and will lead to a reduction in your take home pay.
+With a net pay pension scheme, the full contributions you make will be automatically taken from your pay packet before income tax is calculated.

 Where contributions go